Why choose China?

 You will have the chance to experience first-hand one of the world’s fastest-growing superpowers.
 Not only will experience in China stand out on your CV, but working directly with Chinese students and staff will give you a closer understanding of a rich, distinct culture.

-You don't need to speak any languages to apply, but you will need to have graduated from university by the time you start your assistantship.
+You don't need to speak any languages to apply, but you must have graduated from university by the time you start your assistantship.

-As part of the programme offer, you will receive the following:
+As part of the programme offer, assistants will receive:

 - Return flights to China (reimbursed up to 10,000RMB)